-The Mathematics Teaching Major prepares students for teaching secondary school mathematics.
-Certification currently covers grades 7 to 12.
+The Mathematics Teaching Major prepares students for teaching mathematics in grades 5 to 12.
 This program is administered through the Department of Mathematics and Statistics and the College of Education.
 As such, majors must satisfy requirements of and be admitted to the College of Education in addition to satisfying the requirements of the Department of Mathematics and Statistics.
 The College of Education course requirements are listed under its Professional Education Sequence.
 Students interested in a Mathematics Teaching Major should contact the Department of Mathematics and Statistics for an advisor.